How Much is Too Much – Physically Speaking. . .

 Seeing these, sprained ankles, knees, and other joints are classified as “acute” and can happen anywhere and everywhere.
 What is a concern to the American Academy of Pediatrics Council on Sports Medicine and Fitness (AAPCSMF) is the number of “overuse” injuries that young children are experiencing.
 This is NOT typical, and it is NOT something that parents can write off as being a price to pay for a sport they love.
 We are participating in the slow destruction of our children’s bodies!
 It is unacceptable!

 The AAPCSMF has put out the following recommendations: Children should engage in only sport and limiting “sporting activity to a maximum of 5 days per week with at least 1 day off from any organized physical activity.
-In addition athletes should have at least 2 to 3 months off per year from their particular sport during which they can let injuries heal, refresh the mind, and work on strength, conditioning and proprioception in hopes of reducing injury risk.
+In addition athletes should have at least 2 to 3 months off per year from their particular sport during which they can visit a chiropractor Glen Huntly to let injuries heal, refresh the mind, and work on strength, conditioning and proprioception in hopes of reducing injury risk.
 In addition to overuse injuries, if the body is not given sufficient time to regenerate and refresh, the youth may be at risk of “burnout”.”

 Think back now.
 How many times have we sent a kid back onto the mat that complained their knee hurt after a tumbling run?
 There were no signs of injury, and no signs of sprain, so there was no injury, right?
 Unless there was a microscopic tear in the meniscus and over the years grows, but the kid fights through it because they learned that is what is expected.
 Suddenly during the largest competition of their life they are doing their tumbling run, they land that full and BAM!
 They are down on the mat holding their knee!
 They are not able to put weight down on it and after the MRI (because that is the ONLY way to see these injuries), it is determined they have completely torn their meniscus in their left knee.
 At the ripe age of 12 they are having the first of what will be numerous knee surgeries and from there on out will be forced to wear a knee brace during any activity that would require great strength from their knee.
 That is pretty young to be worrying about your knee for the rest of your life, don’t you think?
 It is a very valid concern.